Christian Fellowship – Wheaton’s Christian Fellowship welcomes all students interested in exploring Christianity.

 Better Together – B2G promotes understanding of and appreciation for all religious, faith and spiritual groups and creates a safe space for students to engage in respectful dialogue that moves beyond tolerance and inspires collaborative initiatives that enhance diversity in the Wheaton community.

-Wheaton Meditation Group – The Meditation group meets weekly in the Office of SSSR in the Chapel Basement Meditation Room.
+Wheaton Meditation Group – The Meditation group meets weekly in the Chapel Basement Meditation Room.

 Wait, I thought Wheaton was a secular college?